Dedzsinator/pyHMSSQL/ARCHITECTURE.md

 4. **Nested Loop Join**:
    - Fallback algorithm when others aren't applicable
    - Iterates through both relations

+## Advanced Features

+### Views Management

+The system supports database views:

+- **Creation and Storage**: Views are stored in the catalog
+- **Query Resolution**: When a view is referenced, its query is executed
+- **Metadata Management**: View definitions are accessible through the catalog
+- **Security**: Access to views follows the same permission model as tables

+### Stored Procedures and Functions

+The system supports stored procedures and functions:

+- **Procedure Execution**:
+  - Procedures are parsed and stored in the catalog
+  - When called, procedures are executed in a controlled environment
+  - Procedures can contain multiple SQL statements
+  - Parameters are supported for flexible execution

+- **Function Execution**:
+  - Functions are compiled and stored in the catalog
+  - Functions can be called from SQL statements
+  - Return values are integrated into the calling query
+  - Functions support parameters and local variables

+### Triggers

+The system implements database triggers:

+- **Event Monitoring**:
+  - INSERT, UPDATE, and DELETE events are monitored
+  - When an event occurs on a table with triggers, they are executed

+- **Execution Context**:
+  - Triggers have access to OLD and NEW row values
+  - Triggers execute in the context of the transaction
+  - Multiple triggers on the same event are executed in order

+- **Management**:
+  - Triggers can be created, dropped, and enabled/disabled
+  - Metadata about triggers is stored in the catalog

+### Temporary Tables

+The system supports temporary tables:

+- **Session Isolation**:
+  - Temporary tables are only visible to the creating session
+  - Tables are automatically dropped when the session ends

+- **Use Cases**:
+  - Complex query intermediate results
+  - Multi-step data processing
+  - Transaction-specific data storage

 ## Query Optimization Techniques